Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Introduction

 In this context, the definition of a suitable distance between distributions on $\mathbb{T}^2$ is essential.
 This would allow to quantify the expected magnitude of structural effects associated with local changes in the sequence, and therefore to develop improved versions of the aforementioned modeling and prediction techniques.
 Nevertheless, this has not been done satisfactorily in previous works.
-For example, in \cite{Rata2010} and \cite{Shen2017} significant differences between two laws are stated after visual comparison of two empirical distributions, and in \cite{Ting2010} the Hellinger distance is used to compare distributions on a non-periodic $[-\pi,\pi]\times[-\pi,\pi]$.
-Efficient statistical tests remain to be defined and implemented in order to state such differences, being based on a metric that takes geometry into consideration.
+For example, significant differences between two laws are stated after visual comparison of two empirical distributions in \cite{Rata2010} and \cite{Shen2017}, and the Hellinger distance is used to compare distributions on a non-periodic $[-\pi,\pi]\times[-\pi,\pi]$ in \cite{Ting2010}.
+Powerful statistical tests remain to be defined and implemented in order to state such differences, being based on a metric that takes geometry into consideration.
 As many other commonly-used metrics, Hellinger distance ignores the underlying geometry of the space.
-Here, we propose to use the Wasserstein distance, whose advantageous geometrical and mathematical properties are described in \cite{Cuturi2018}, \cite{Villani2003} and \cite{Villani2008}, to define goodness-of-fit testing techniques for two measures on $\mathbb{T}^2$, allowing a more accurate study of protein local conformation distributions.\\
+Here, we propose to use the Wasserstein distance, whose advantageous geometrical and mathematical properties are described in \cite{Cuturi2018}, \cite{Villani2003} and \cite{Villani2008}, to define goodness-of-fit testing techniques for two measures on $\mathbb{T}^2$, allowing a more accurate study of the distribution of protein local conformations.\\